 Planning and Development Department staff have determined that the proposed use will not have a substantial adverse effect on surrounding land residential uses if developed in accordance with the various conditions and requirements established through the related tentative tract map application review and planned development application review process.
-Additionally, the existing and planned land use of the surrounding area consists primarily of single-family residential uses, which is consistent with the residential single-family, medium density use proposed under this Project.

 - E. The proposed development is demonstratively superior to the development that could occur under the standards applicable to the underlying base district, and will achieve superior community design, environmental preservation, and/or substantial public benefit.
 In making this determination, the following factors should be considered: - 1.
 Appropriateness of the use(s) at the proposed location. - 2.
-The mix of uses, housing types, and housing price levels.

-- 3. Provision of infrastructure improvements. - 4.
+The mix of uses, housing types, and housing price levels. - 3.
+Provision of infrastructure improvements. - 4.
 Provision of open space.
 For example, a greater amount of open space than would otherwise be provided under the strict application of this code. - 5.
 Connectivity to public trails, schools, etc. - 6.
 Compatibility of uses within the development area. - 7.
 Creativity in design and use of land. - 8.
 Quality of design, and adequacy of light and air to the interior spaces of the buildings. - 9.
 Overall contribution to the enhancement of neighborhood character and to the built and natural environment of Fresno in the long term.